Heather Reed BA (Hons) Counselling and Psychotherapy MBACP

 Training, qualifications & experience

-I have experience of working for the voluntary and statutory sector providing one-to one therapy to adults of all ages.
-Alongside my private practice I continue to work for a charity and I have experience of offering therapy to men and women with a range of issues including but not limited to: anxiety and panic, stress, depression, anger, low self-esteem, relationship difficulties, loss, bereavement, childhood abuse, domestic abuse and sexual violence.
-(Please see my website for more information about ways of working).
+I have experience of working for the voluntary and statutory sector providing one-to-one therapy to adults of all ages.
+Alongside my private practice I continue to work for a charity and I have experience of offering therapy to men and women with a range of issues including but not limited to: anxiety and panic, stress, depression, anger, low self-esteem, relationship difficulties, loss, bereavement, childhood abuse, domestic abuse and sexual violence (please see my website for ways of working).

-I believe that the key to a successful therapeutic outcome is a genuine, warm and respectful relationship between client and therapist.
-I prefer to work collaboratively, to explore what your challenges are, to make sense of your situation before we jointly find a way forward.
+The key to a successful therapeutic outcome is a genuine, warm and respectful relationship between client and therapist.
+By working together to explore what your challenges are and make sense of your situation, we can jointly find a way forward.
 I work at your pace offering both short and long- term therapy with regular reviews to ensure your expectations are being met.

 Areas of counselling I deal with

 - Affairs and betrayals

 - Emotional abuse

 - Low self-confidence